 As required by the Dodd-Frank Wall Street Reform and Consumer Protection Act and Item 402(u) of Regulation S-K, we are providing the following information about the relationship of the annual total compensation of our median employee and the annual total compensation of our Chief Executive Officer.
-To determine the median employee, the Company considered the 2020 W-2 earnings for all 1,865 of its employees as of December 31, 2020.
+To determine the median employee, the Company considered the 2021 W-2 earnings for all 1,982 of its employees as of December 31, 2021.
 No adjustments were made to the W-2 earnings and no estimates were used in this determination.
-The annual total compensation of the median employee and Mr. Killoy were determined in accordance with paragraph (c)(2)(x) of Item 402 of Regulation S-K. The median employee's annual total compensation for 2020 was \$47,631.
-Mr. Killoy's annual total compensation for purposes of this calculation in 2020 was \$3,819,334.
-The ratio of Mr. Killoy was 80.2 to 1.
+The annual total compensation of the median employee and Mr. Killoy were determined in accordance with paragraph (c)(2)(x) of Item 402 of Regulation S-K. The median employee's annual total compensation for 2021 was \$54,777.
+Mr. Killoy's annual total compensation for purposes of this calculation in 2021 was \$3,815,695.
+The ratio of Mr. Killoy's total annual compensation in 2021 to the median annual total compensation in 2021 for all employees excluding Mr. Killoy was 69.7 to 1.